nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 NEST support of SONATA nodes
 ----------------------------

-In the SONATA format, node populations are serialized in nodes HDF5 files and have a single associated node types CSV file that assigns properties to all nodes with a given node type id.
-A node types CSV file may be shared by multiple node population HDF5 files.
+In the SONATA format, node populations are serialized in node HDF5 files and have a single associated node type CSV file that assigns properties to all nodes with a given node type id.
+A node type CSV file may be shared by multiple node population HDF5 files.

-NEST assumes the following structure of the nodes HDF5 files:
+NEST assumes the following structure of the node HDF5 files:

 ::